Simulating Infant First-Person Sensorimotor Experience via Motion Retargeting from Babies to Humanoids: CROSS-EMBODIMENT INVARIANCE OF SENSORIMOTOR ORGANIZATION

 \section{CROSS-EMBODIMENT INVARIANCE OF SENSORIMOTOR ORGANIZATION}

 As an additional form of validation of the motion retargeting pipeline, we inquire about the similarity between the sensory experiences simulated in different embodiments.
 We converted the multimodal sensory streams of iCub, EMFANT, and MIMo, into comparable window-wise features from touch, proprioception, and vision.
 Touch activations from the left and right hands are summarized as 14 dwell fractions and 14 entry counts per window.
 Proprioceptive signals combine joint angles and dynamic muscle lengths into a unified vector, while visual inputs are reduced to $8\times8$ pixel grids per eye and averaged per window.
 Each modality block is $z$-scored and Frobenius-normalized to prevent any single modality from dominating the fusion, and all blocks are concatenated into a unified feature matrix.
 We apply Principal Component Analysis (PCA) to obtain latent representations of dimensionality $K$ and align the three platforms using Generalized Procrustes Analysis (GPA) based on similarity transforms.
 This yields GPA-aligned latent spaces $\{\,Y_\mathrm{iCub},\,Y_\mathrm{EMFANT},Y_\mathrm{MIMo}\}$.
-In Fig.~\ref{fig:GPA}.A, we show a similarity triangle for the three platforms, with Spearman correlations around \(\rho=0.4\) for all pairs.
+In Fig.~\ref{fig:GPA}.A, we show a similarity triangle for the three platforms, with Spearman correlations around \(\rho\approx0.4\) for all pairs.
+For comparison, pairwise correlations with randomly shuffled time windows within each embodiment yield significantly lower Spearman correlations ($\rho < 0.2$ in all cases; one-sided permutation tests with 1,000 random shuffles, $p=0.001$).
+This suggests that the shared latent structure is not explained only by platform-specific statistics.